-Prior to matriculation students must ensure that the law school Registrar receives official transcript(s) showing the award of a degree(s) directly from the Registrar of the undergraduate and graduate institution(s) attended.
-If the transcripts submitted to LSAC by the undergraduate and graduate institution(s) reflect that the degree was conferred, another transcript is not necessary.
+Prior to matriculation, students must ensure that official, final transcript(s), showing the award of a degree(s), is submitted to LSAC from the Registrar of the undergraduate and graduate institution(s) attended.
+If the transcripts, reflecting the degree was conferred, is not received by October 15th, the student will be withdrawn from classes.